shashikumarec088/data-engineering-interview-questions/content/spark.md

 ## What do you understand by Transformations in Spark?
 Transformations are functions applied on RDD, resulting into another RDD.
 It does not execute until an action occurs. map() and filer() are examples of transformations, where the former applies the function passed to it on each element of RDD and results into another RDD.
 The filter() creates a new RDD by selecting elements form current RDD that pass function argument.

+some common transformations
+select(): Selects specific columns from the DataFrame. filter(): Filters rows based on a given condition. groupBy(): Groups the DataFrame using specified columns. orderBy(): Sorts the DataFrame based on specific columns. withColumn(): Adds a new column or replaces an existing column with a transformed value. join(): Performs a join operation with another DataFrame based on a specified column.

 [Table of Contents](#Apache-Spark)